-Depending on the type of retailer you are targeting there are several ways to get your product to their door.
-Retailers often belong to several different supply chains, each group focused on distributing and marketing different types of products.
-However, no matter if you are targeting a chain or independent retailer there is one common distributor they all deal with and that’s a wholesale distributor.
+There are several ways to get your product to your retailer, depending on the type that you’re targeting.
+Retailers often belong to several different supply chains, each group focused on distributing and marketing varying types of products.
+Whether you’re targeting a chain or independent retailer, keep in mind that they all deal with wholesale distributors.

-Sure it’s going to cost you some money, but they have the connections and trust of the retailers they do business with.
-And since wholesalers collect payments from retailers it means you can be paid by a single source and more often than not you will get paid faster.
-They can also provide you with many other exciting sales opportunities that you might not have thought of.
+Wholesale distributors may cost you, but they provide the connections and trust of retailers they do business with.
+Since they collect the payments from retailers, you’ll be paid by a single source, often more quickly.
+They may also provide you with many more unexpected sales opportunities.

 5 Tips for Working with Wholesalers

 With these benefits in mind, it’s essential that you prepare your product for distribution success.
-To help you achieve that, here are five steps to take before starting a relationship with a wholesaler.
+To help you, here are five steps to take before starting a relationship with a wholesaler.

 2. Develop a Sales and Marketing Plan